 Anxiety soured his stomach on the ride back to Brighton.

+Unable to speak his mind on the street, courage found him in the elevator.
 “Hey.”
 Andrew pushed his share of the clothes at Tadeusz.
 “Don’t include me in your crap anymore.”

-“I’m not a thief,” he snapped.
+“I’m not a thief,” Andrew snapped.

 Tadeusz rolled his eyes.
 “Excuse me, Prince Andrej,”

-“No,” he said.
+“No.” Andrew’s head swung.
 “Don’t make this about me being a snob,”

 “You’re such a little bitch,” Tadeusz smiled.